Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

 ## Goals

-To gather a community of people who like classical music, and recommend music to those who are new to the genre and may find it overwhelming.
+To provide a place for a community of people who like classical music, and recommend music to those who are new to the genre and may find it overwhelming.
 The symphony orchestra will make a point of performing user favourites at their concerts, and discounts will be available to members of the community for those concerts.

 ## User Stories

 - I am a fan of classical music and am looking to find new suggestions for good pieces to hear.

-- I am new to classical music and trying to find more pieces to listen to and appreciate the genre.
+- I am new to classical music and trying to find more pieces to listen to, to appreciate the genre.

 - I am a fan of the orchestra and would like to bring my favourite pieces to their attention, with the intention that they will perform these pieces.